 How to Convert File System without Losing Data

 Generally, users will be allowed to change file system when formatting partition, but this will lead to data loss.
-Aiming at this situation, we give a solution which helps to convert FAT to NTFS or NTFS to FAT without losing any data.
-That is to make use of the free partitioning software - MiniTool Partition Wizard free edition.
-Note: this program is free for non server users only.
-For server support, you need to employ the server edition.
+Aiming at this situation, we give a solution which helps to convert FAT to NTFS or NTFS to FAT without losing any data, that is to make use of the free partitioning software – MiniTool Partition Wizard free edition.

 Step 1: Run this free partitioning software to get the main window.
 Here, we take converting FAT32 partition to NTFS partition for example, so we need to select the partition whose file system is FAT32 and choose “Convert FAT to NTFS” feature.

-Step 2: After that, the following interface will appear:
+Step 2: After that, a small box interface showing the process will appear as follows.

 Now you see MiniTool Partition Wizard makes it so easy and safe to switch file system.
 Next time when you see the error message “File is too large for the destination file system” again, try taking this solution.
 Also, you can use this freeware to convert NTFS to FAT without data loss.
 For video help, please see Convert FAT to NTFS.